hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 revocation, this is an inherent cryptographic lock.
 Once the "pathway" to the REV is broken, the identity is effectively offline until a backup SA (if any) is deployed.

-## Legacy Key Migration (Optional)

-To facilitate the adoption of ACE-GF by existing systems, it is possible to "wrap" legacy private keys into the framework.

-Instead of generating a random 256-bit REV as described in Section 4.1, an implementation MAY:
-1. Take an existing high-entropy private key (the "Legacy Key").
-2. Treat this Legacy Key as the REV.
-3. Proceed with the Sealing Process (Section 4.2) to create an SA.

-This allows the legacy key to benefit from the "Seed-Storage-Free" properties of ACE-GF.
-However, implementations SHOULD note that keys imported this way might not follow the strict context-isolation properties defined for native ACE-GF derived keys.

 # Security Considerations